affiliate links is the easy part!

 Each site gives your buyers what they need—not what the other needs.

-After those sites are established and doing their thing, you can go back to that model of the fitness-products store and create sections and virtual “aisles” that point to these smaller dedicated sites.
+After those sites are established and doing their thing, you can go back to that model of the fitness-products store.
+You can then create sections and virtual “aisles.”
+These will point to these smaller dedicated sites.
+Now here we need to clarify a bit.

 This structure is one of the number-one things that Big Dog affiliates do, and small players do not.